FireSmart

 • Remove debris such as leaves, twigs, and needles from around the house and under decks.

-• Remove trees, bushes, and other combustible materials from the first 10 meters around home.
-Coniferous trees (i.e fires, pines, junipers, cedars, etc) are highly flammable and should not be within 10 meters of your home.
+• Remove trees, bushes, and other combustible materials from?the first?10 meters around home.
+Coniferous trees (i.e. fires, pines, junipers, cedars, etc) are highly flammable and should not be within 10 meters of your home.

 • Keep lawns mowed and irrigated.